WSU-mkijowski/lab-1-hashing-EstuardoXII/README.md

 learned/struggled with for task 2 here

 $hash_coin == ${required_zeros}*
-I struggled to check if the hash started with the required amount of zero's, I had to find how to do it https://java2blog.com/check-if-string-starts-with-another-string-bash/
+"I struggled to check if the hash started with the required amount of zero's, I had to find how to do it"

+https://java2blog.com/check-if-string-starts-with-another-string-bash/
 ```